tstana/xlcal-shutter-motor-control/README.md

    <img src="images/CalibBeamCtrl-OpenPort.PNG">

-   - **NOTE:** If there are multiple COM ports and you do not know which port is connected to the EZStepper, do the following:
+   - **Note:** Perform the following steps if there are multiple COM ports and you do not know which port is connected to the EZStepper:
      - Click the drop-down;
      - Grab a glance of which ports appear in the list of COM ports;
      - Disconnect the USB to Serial converter of the EZStepper motor driver;